Virginia Tech® home

 Work in Our Packaging Center

-Our Center for Packaging and Unit Load Design (CPULD), which encompasses our Amazon Certified Testing lab, IKEA certified testing lab, Cold Chain Research and Tesing Lab, Corrugated Materials Lab, Distribution Packaging Lab, and the Pallet and Unit Load Testing Lab, has been working with the packaging industry for almost 50 years.
+Our Center for Packaging and Unit Load Design (CPULD), which encompasses our Amazon Certified Testing lab, IKEA certified testing lab, Cold Chain Research and Testing Lab, Corrugated Materials Lab, Distribution Packaging Lab, and the Pallet and Unit Load Testing Lab, has been working with the packaging industry for almost 50 years.

 A person holds a box around a pineapple as another person looks on.